Poker Player Image

 Bryn Kenney was born November 1, 1986 in Long Beach, New York, and he is a true blue New Yorker at heart.
 Not only does he have the New York swagger going for him, he’s also an avid fan of the local teams such as the NBA’s New York Knicks.
 For his entire life, he’s stayed true to his roots.

 From then on, he began crushing the game of poker, although there were some hiccups along the way.
-Namely, he went broke numerous times.
-But that’s the thing about Bryn Kenney.
-Unlike most poker players who would never publicly admit to going broke, Kenney isn’t shy about telling the truth about his struggles.
+However, unlike most poker players who would never publicly admit to going broke, Kenney isn’t shy about telling the truth about his struggles.

 Losing it all in an instant